harshith-77/discover-agent/ReadMe.md

 An **AI Agent** is a self-directed system that:

+* Interprets complex input (e.g., human questions),
 * Perceives its environment (e.g., user queries and tools),
 * Decides what actions (e.g., tools to use) to take independently,
 * Acts autonomously (e.g., fetches and processes information),
 * And adapts based on feedback or reasoning loops.

+LangGraph provides a framework to build these agents with dynamic, branching logic and persistent memory, surpassing traditional workflows.
 LangGraph agents go beyond static workflows by supporting conditional branching, autonomous tool use decisions, and persistent state handling.

----

 ## 🔄 LangGraph vs. LangChain: Why LangGraph?